cnlpete/candybox/README.md

 Update
 ------------------------------------------------------------------------------------------------------------------------
-To upgrade CandyCMS, read the release notes first.
+To upgrade candyCMS, read the release notes first.
 If no specific information are given, upload following folders and dirs after using the Composer (`php composer.phar update`):
 "index.php", "composer.json" and "install".
 You might also update all javascript files under "public/js".
 Make sure, the links in your views are still correct!
+Sorry for not providing more release information.

 Credits